 • Earns more than 50% of annual income from the sale of consumers’ personal information

 Those thresholds can be trickier than they first appear.
 For example, a small California company that grosses just $100,000, but earns most of its money from “selling leads” to other firms, would be required to comply with the act.
-The takeaway: don’t assume that you’re safe just because you’re a small business.
+Don’t assume that you’re safe just because you’re a small business.

-It’s estimated that about half-a-million American companies will be required to comply with the provisions of the Act, and California officials are promising to enforce it strongly.
+Experts estimate about half-a-million American companies will be required to comply with the provisions of the Act, and California officials are promising to enforce it vigorously.

 What “Personal Information” Means

 One important question which is still up in the air involves the use of website tracking cookies and mobile advertising IDs.
-They are theoretically regulated by the Act, but there’s an exemption for originally-personal information which is either aggregated or “anonymized” so it can’t be used to identify an individual.
-The exact way that California authorities will deal with this issue is still unknown, and many online advertising firms and their lawyers are still wrestling with the issue.
+The Act theoretically regulates them, but there’s an exemption for originally-personal information which is either aggregated or “anonymized” so it can’t be used to identify an individual.
+The exact way that California authorities will deal with this issue is still unknown, and many online advertising firms and their lawyers are still wrestling with the problem.

-Answers on that question, and details on other exemptions which exclude things like “publicly available information,” are best provided by an Internet attorney in your area who can evaluate your company’s situation and make sure that you’re protected in the long run.
+Answers on that question, and details on other exemptions which exclude things like “publicly available information,” are best provided by an Internet attorney.
 However, it is expected to be months before we have black and white answers on these issues.